Jnewf/CrashAnalysis/README.md

 To set up SUMO for the intersection collision scenario, follow these steps:

-1. Install SUMO by downloading it from the official website: [https://sumo.dlr.de/docs/Downloads.html](https://sumo.dlr.de/docs/Downloads.html)
+1. Install SUMO by downloading it from the official website: [https://sumo.dlr.de/docs/Downloads.html](https://sumo.dlr.de/docs/Downloads.html) *Specifics on donwloading for MacOS are at the bottom of this doc

 2. Set the `SUMO_HOME` environment variable to the directory where SUMO is installed.